kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 ### Property Naming Convention

-- Actions should be prefixed with `on` - e.g. `onClick` or `onHover`
+- Actions should be prefixed with `on` - e.g. `onClick` or `onHover`.
-- All boolean props should be named like an adjective to describe the Component - `disabled`, `stacked`, `fullWidth` Card
+- All boolean props should be named like an adjective to describe the Component - `disabled`, `stacked`, `fullWidth` Card.

 ### Controlled - Components with state

 Some components will require state to be able to function, in these cases we should **offer a controlled and uncontrolled version**.
-For example, the `Pagination` component can be uncontrolled in the sense that it handles it's own state (which page you are on) when clicking arrows, but it also accepts an optional `currentPage` prop which allows the user to control it's state.
+For example, the `Pagination` component can be uncontrolled in the sense that it handles its own state (which page you are on) when clicking arrows, but it also accepts an optional `currentPage` prop which allows the user to control its state.

 This means these components should always have two optional props:

-- Value that is being controlled
+- Value that is being controlled.
 - Initial value (for when it is not controlled).
-This prop should always be prefixed with `default` - e.g. `initialPage`
+This prop should always be prefixed with `default` - e.g. `initialPage`.

 ### Custom Styling

 Since this component library was created for usage within Kadena, the components are very opinionated in terms of functionality and style.
-For this reason, we wanted to be very strict with props and styling so **components currently do not accept a classname prop to alter styles**.
+For this reason, we wanted to be very strict with props and styling which is why **components currently do not accept a classname prop to alter styles**.
 Layout components (Box, Stack, Grid) should be used when positioning the components and any additional style changes cannot be applied for the sake of visual consistency.
 If a new style/iteration